 “Alexa, what’s George Clooney’s latest movie?”

-By default, you can ask “Alexa, what’s my flash briefing” or “Alexa, what’s in the news?” for a generic news update.
-You can also enable a variety of different Skills in the Alexa app to add news providers to your briefing, including some local TV stations.
+By default, you can ask “Alexa, what’s my flash briefing” or “Alexa, what’s in the news? or “Alexa, what’s going on?” for a news update.
+You can also enable a variety of different Skills in the Alexa app to customize the news providers in your briefing, including some local TV stations.

 For a weather forecast, say “Alexa, what’s the weather like?” or “Alexa, will it rain today?” or “Alexa, will I need an umbrella today?”
 You can also request a travel forecast by saying “Alexa, what’s the weather like in Las Vegas?” or “Alexa, what’s the weather like in Pittsburgh?”